- Four 8,000 BTU top ported stainless steel burners

 Underpowered, but large and with good features, this is a compromise grill.
-In this price range I don’t really recommend grills with shiny metal (low grade stainless in this case) or big grills.
-To accomplish the appearance and size, there is a trade off and that trade off is in the quality of the materials and components.
+In this price range, I don’t really recommend grills with shiny metal (low-grade stainless in this case) or big grills.
+To accomplish the appearance and size, there is a trade-off and that trade-off is in the quality of the materials and components.
 Ironically, the side burner on this grill is powerful.
 At 13,000 BTUs it can heat a large pot effectively, but of course, that isn’t why you buy a grill.

 I know that this grill is widely available and it certainly looks nice.
-It should last through a few summers and can do what most people need it to do, grill up some burgers and produce a decent, though not great steak.
+It should last through a few summers and can do what most people need it to do, grill up some burgers and produce a decent, though not a great steak.
 If you have read this far, you are probably not impressed.
 You shouldn’t be.
-What I recommend is you go back and look at my recommendations for the best gas grills in this price range or even the best gas grills between $250 and $500.
+I recommend you go back and look at my recommendations for the best gas grills in this price range or even the best gas grills between $250 and $500.

 - Powerful side burner

 - Limited construction quality